Tablets – Recylce IT Safely

 At short notice and within 3 to 6 working days our vehicles equipped with a friendly and reactive team, are available to carry out the collection and recycling of a variety of electronic equipment in our specialist WEEE recycling facility.

-All your old equipment will be safely disposed of.
+All your old office equipment will be safely disposed of.
 If you have a particular requirement just let us know in advance.
 We can collect most items from easily accessible locations within your facility and take up a minimum of your time.
 Old toasters, kettles, cables and computers can be all collected at the same time!

 WEEE for Recycling